roboticsuantof/ur5_sim_control_teleop/README.md

 <p align="center">
     <img src="worlds/repo_marsupial-optimizer2.gif" width="400">
 </p>

-To the best of our knowledge, this is the first method that addresses  the trajectory planning of a marsupial UGV-UAV with a non-taut tether.
-The optimizer input is  a trajectory calculated by adding a temporal aspect to a path, which is computing using a planner based on an optimal Rapidly-exploring Random Trees (RRT*) algorithm with novel sampling and steering techniques to speed up the computation.
-This algorithm can obtain collision-free paths for the UAV and the UGV, taking into account the 3D environment and the tether.

-The trajectory optimization is based on non-linear least squares.
-The optimizer takes into account  aspects not considered in the path planning, like temporal constraints of the motion imposed by limits on the velocities and accelerations of the robots, trajectory smoothness, obstacles-free, or raising the tether's clearance.

-The optimization process is based on the framework ceres-solver (http://ceres-solver.org/)

 ## Installation

 In this section, you will find the installation instructions for making it work.
 The next section (prerequisites) tells you the environment in which the package has been tested.